FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

 Serving size: 2 roasted boneless chicken thighs + 1 cup vegetables

 Video Showing How To Make Roasted Chicken And Vegetables:

-Scroll up a bit to see the video for this recipe -- it's located directly above the ingredients list.
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
 It's the easiest way to learn how to make Roasted Chicken And Vegetables!